 Join us for a series of trainings at UA Chandler that systematically address the Domains.
 Each training will strive to provide a balance of research-based information and practical ways to implement best practices in the schools.

-On December 6, we will offer two sessions addressing the important issues of suicide risk assessment and intellectual disability determination.
+On March 29, we will offer two sessions addressing the important issues of the role of teachers in students' social and emotional adjustment and culturally responsive assessment of English Language Learners.
 Participants can attend just one session or both sessions, and they can earn up to 6 NASP Continuing Professional Development (CPD) credits for only $35 per session.

 Who Should Attend?

 These workshops are designed for School Psychologists, Special Education Teachers, Administrators, Classroom Teachers, and Other Related Professionals.

 The Role of Teachers in Students’ Social and Emotional Adjustment